I've had a sports complex for a long time, and now you're gonna hear about it.

 #64 – Very little to choose from here.
 The best of the bunch appears to be Ed Blaine, a “meh” offensive guard who played for the Eagles from 1963-66.
 They can’t all be winners.

-#66 – The last few generations know him from hawking every product, service, restaurant, etc. under the sun, but Bill Bergey actually played football way back when.
+#66 – The last few generations know him from hawking every product, service, restaurant, etc. under the sun, but the late Bill Bergey actually played football way back when.
 And he was pretty damn good.
 A four-time Pro Bowler and two-time All-Pro over seven seasons as an Eagle, you can make a legitimate case for him as a Hall of Famer.
 Apologies to Jamón Brown.

 #67 – The Eagles traded away the aforementioned Hank Fraley because they were comfortable handing over the center job to Jamaal Jackson.
 The Delaware State product had a solid seven years as an Eagle.
 Good not great.

 #69 – A towering presence on the Birds’ offensive line for nearly a decade, Jon Runyan ended up being worth every bit of what the Eagles gave him when they signed him to a big free agent contract in 2000.
 He never missed a game as an Eagle.
 Other than being schooled by Michael Strahan from time to time, he was a rock.
+Give Landon Dickerson a few years to catch up.

 #70 – Nicknamed “Big Ox”, Al Wistert was a four-time All-Pro two-way player back in the 1940’s, winning two NFL Championships for the Eagles as well.
 He became the first player to have his number retired by the team.